1) Speed — up to 150 km per hour.

 - earthquakes — with magnitude up to 10 points on the Richter scale;

 - floods, river overflows — with the water depth up to 10 meters and more;

-- hurricane wind — with the speed up to 250 km per h or more;
+- hurricane wind — with the speed up to 250 km per hour or more;

-- tsunami — with the wave height up to 20 m and more.
+- tsunami — with the wave height up to 20 meters and more